President Trump Declares Opioid Epidemic a Public Health Emergency

 700 Advocates Take to Capitol Hill at Hill Day 2017

-This week the National Council for Behavioral Health, along with its 21 Hill Day partner organizations, hosted over 700 advocates for Hill Day 2017!
+This week the National Council for Mental Wellbeing, along with its 21 Hill Day partner organizations, hosted over 700 advocates for Hill Day 2017!
 The National Council and all Hill Day partners thank these advocates for their hard work, terrific advocacy and endless energy this week.
 Together, these advocates held over 300 meetings on Capitol Hill voicing unified support on a number of important legislative priorities.

 Read More on 700 Advocates Take to Capitol Hill at Hill Day 2017